-- limiting our ability to pay dividends on our common stock or make payments in connection with our other obligations, including under our existing credit facilities; - limiting our ability in the future to obtain additional financing for working capital, capital expenditures or acquisitions; - causing us to be unable to refinance our indebtedness on terms acceptable to us or at all; - limiting our flexibility in planning for, or reacting to, changes in our business and the communications industry generally; - requiring a significant portion of our cash flow from operations to be dedicated to the payment of interest and principal on our indebtedness, thereby reducing funds available for future operations, dividends on our common stock, capital expenditures or acquisitions; - making us more vulnerable to economic and industry downturns and conditions, including increases in interest rates; and placing us at a competitive disadvantage compared to those of our competitors that have less indebtedness.
+- limiting our ability to pay dividends on our common stock or make payments in connection with our other obligations, including under our existing credit facilities; - limiting our ability in the future to obtain additional financing for working capital, capital expenditures or acquisitions; - causing us to be unable to refinance our indebtedness on terms acceptable to us or at all; - limiting our flexibility in planning for, or reacting to, changes in our business and the communications industry generally; - requiring a significant portion of our cash flow from operations to be dedicated to the payment of interest and principal on our indebtedness, thereby reducing funds available for future operations, dividends on our common stock, capital expenditures or acquisitions; - making us more vulnerable to economic and industry downturns and conditions, including but not limited to increases in interest rates; and - placing us at a competitive disadvantage compared to those of our competitors that have less indebtedness service and other obligations.

-The Company and certain of its subsidiaries are holding companies and rely on dividends, and other payments, advances and transfers of funds from operating subsidiaries and investments to meet debt service and other obligations.
 The Company and certain of its subsidiaries are holding companies and conduct all of their operations through operating subsidiaries.
 The Company and these holding subsidiaries currently have no significant assets other than equity interests in the operating subsidiaries.
 As a result, the Company and these holding subsidiaries rely on dividends and other payments or distributions from operating subsidiaries to meet their debt service obligations and all of their other financial needs or requirements generally.
 The ability of the Company's operating subsidiaries to pay dividends or make other payments or distributions to the Company and the non-operating subsidiaries will depend on their respective operating results and may be restricted by, among other things: